AshrafSAlalaqmeh/AshrafSAlalaqmeh/README.md

-<h5>I st  I am a full-stack Engineer from jordan, I enjoy using my attention to detail,</br> my love for making things that change the world like programming
+<h5>I Studied Software Engineering and i am a full-stack Engineer from jordan, I enjoy using my attention to detail,</br> my love for making things that change the world like programming

 <h5>